google/crosvm/docs/book/src/architecture/snapshotting.md

 (devices) and flush all pending interrupts into the irqchip.
 This way, snapshotting the irqchip state is sufficient to capture all pending interrupts.

+### Two-step snapshotting

+Two-step snapshotting is performed in crosvm to ensure data retention.

+Problem definition:

+1. VMM Manager requests crosvm to suspend.
+1. Crosvm suspends, however host-side processes are still running.
+1. VMM Manager requests processes suspend.
+1. VMM Manager requests snapshot from crosvm.
+1. VMM Manager snapshots host-side processes.
+1. VMM Manager requests host-side processes and crosvm to resume (or stop).

+The problem is that data may be lost in steps 4 & 5, because of the time between steps 2 & 3.
+After step 2, crosvm is suspended and host-side processes are still running, which means host-side processes may send data to crosvm but the device in crosvm has not read that data.

+When the VM resumes, there are no issues, as the data gets read and processing continues normally.
+However, when the VM restores, that data is lost as it was not saved.

+Solution is two-step snapshotting.
+We modify step 4 to read any data coming from the host just before snapshotting, to save that data in crosvm, and then process that data when the VM resumes.

 ## Restoring a VM in lieu of booting

 Restoring on to a running VM is not supported, and may never be.
 Our preferred approach is to